 Whenever you store an entry in your phonebook, the entry is assigned a unique speed dial number.
+The speed dial number identifies the location where the entry is stored in the phonebook memory.
 If you know the speed dial number for the phonebook entry you want to call, you can use the speed dial feature.

-Press То
+Pr ess То

 1 keypad keys enter the one-, two-, or three-digit speed dial number for the entry you want to dial

-2 # • submit the number
+2 # submit the number

+Note: On some networks, you can skip this step for phonebook entries stored in speed dial locations 1 through 99.

-3 STAR call the entry
+3 (C) call the entry

-To make an entry in the phonebook or view an existing entry's speed dial number, see "Storing a Phonebook Entry" on page 74.
+To make an entry in the phonebook or view an existing entry's speed dial number, see "Storing a Phonebook Entry" on page 76.